-- Temporary program memory (current values for variables). - Routing and communication logs (relearned without user intervention). - Time.
-Clock will need resetting when the battery is replaced.
+- Run-now and run-on power-up settings. - Routing and communication logs (relearned without user intervention). - Time.
+Clock will need resetting when the battery is replaced. - Final-memory data tables.

 A replacement lithium battery can be purchased from Campbell Scientific or another supplier.